 5. Eating Very Low Carbohydrate Diets (VLC)

 Most health conscious folk have gone too far down the rabbit hole of very low carb meals.
 Contrary to popular belief (yours truly included) this is not always a great strategy.
 It is important to include a small amount of whole, plant based carbohydrates to lunch and dinner, in particular, especially if there are any issues with sleep, stress or if the adrenals need support.
-Whole, plant based carbohydrates are often rich in fiber and natural gut loving prebiotics (think fertiliser for your good gut bacteria).
+Whole, plant based carbohydrates are often rich in fibre and natural gut loving prebiotics (think fertiliser for your good gut bacteria).
 Whole-food carbohydrates should not be compared to processed or refined carbohydrates as they do not affect the body in the same way.

 Your blood sugar drops when your diet is too low in carbohydrates, when you fast or when you miss meals.
 One role of cortisol is to keep your blood sugar levels up therefore more cortisol is produced by the adrenals as a response to the drop in blood sugar.
 This rise in cortisol and erratic blood sugar levels contribute to poor sleep quality and poor production of the hormones needed to help you feel full and satisfied after meals and generally happy.
 Can you see where I am going with this?…hello mind-robbing cravings.